Housing Crisis Resolution System

-Beginning in October, 2017, a variety of changes will be made to services for single homeless adults in Boulder County.
+Beginning in October, 2017, a variety of changes were made to services for single homeless adults in Boulder County.
 The goal of these changes is to reduce the number of people in the county experiencing homelessness by providing more prevention-oriented services, and short- and long-term housing and services that will more quickly help people out of homelessness.
 These services will be available in the cities of Boulder and Longmont.

 People will access all city and county homeless services through the new Coordinated Entry system.
 Clients will be assessed to determine if they are most appropriate for Housing-focused Shelter at Boulder Shelter for the Homeless (BSH), or Navigation Services.

 All single homeless adults must go through the Coordinated Entry process to receive services from Boulder County or the cities of Boulder or Longmont.
 After meeting with a staff person and going through a short screening, clients will be referred to the most appropriate service depending on their needs.

 Client screening services will be available in Boulder seven days a week at 2691 30th St, near the corner of 30th and Valmont.
 The hours are 10 a.m.-4 p.m. every day except Tuesday when the hours are noon-4 p.m.
 This location is accessible by the BOUND and 208/F bus routes.